Russian airline says 18 killed in Siberian helicopter crash

-A Russian airline says one of its helicopters has crashed shortly after takeoff in Siberia, killing all 18 people aboard.
+A Russian helicopter crashed shortly after takeoff in Siberia on Saturday, killing all 18 people aboard, its airline said.

-The UTair airline, which operated the Mi-8 helicopter, said in a statement that preliminary information indicated the aircraft's blades collided with another helicopter that had taken off earlier Saturday from the pad in Vankor, above the Arctic Circle about 2,600 kilometers (1600 miles) northeast of Moscow.
+Preliminary information indicated that the aircraft's blades collided with another helicopter that had taken off beforehand from the same pad in Vankor, above the Arctic Circle about 2,600 kilometers (1600 miles) northeast of Moscow, UTair said in a statement.

 Russian news reports said all the passengers were believed to have been working for a subsidiary of the state oil company Rosneft.